 Have you ever wondered why as you get older, your snoring tends to get worse?

-No, it’s not your imagination.
+And no, it’s not just your imagination!

 Although snoring can occur at any age, getting older often contributes to its intensity as the body matures and experiences weight gain, decreased muscle mass and other external influences (such as alcohol).